 Get matched to the MBA at EAE Business School, ranked 4th in the world.
 Take the 4-minute quiz!

 An MBA is designed to give you practical skills in management and leadership across a range of business subjects.
 It’s perfect if you want to accelerate your career, become more specialized or fast-track an increase in your salary.
 But what if you don’t have a background in business in any shape or form?

 Changing Needs of Corporate World

 Earning a Master’s of Business Administration will mean you can merge your background with business know-how.
-Having an understanding of finance, marketing and other core business functions will also help you be well equipped to lead others in your field.
+Having an understanding of finance, marketing and other core business functions will also help you become well equipped to lead others in your field.

-Pursuing a Master’s of Business Administration degree without a bachelor’s degree in business also gives you a number of benefits.
+Pursuing an MBA degree without a bachelor’s degree in business also gives you a number of benefits.
 For one, business schools like enrolling non-business degree students because it makes a class more diverse.
-Diversity is always important in an MBA cohort, it benefits both you and your other coursemates – you’ll get to give ideas and insight from your expertise and you get to hear theirs too.
+Diversity is always important in an MBA cohort.
+And it benefits both you and your other classmates.
+You’ll get to give ideas and insight from your expertise and you get to hear theirs too.

 There are also a lot of industries in need of leadership talent from non-business backgrounds.
 A lot of companies in specialised fields such as Engineering, Technology, and Medical Research even prefer to hire non-business majors because of the larger worldview they can bring to the table.